 - Employment levels must remain at March 24, 2020 levels to extent practicable, and companies are prohibited from reducing employment levels by more than 10% from then until September 30, 2020

 - Eligible businesses must have been founded or organized in the U.S. or have majority of employees based in the U.S.

-The largest initiative so far is a program called the Main Street Lending Program (MSLP), originally announced in early April.
+One of the Fed’s first initiatives was a program called the Main Street Lending Program (MSLP), originally announced in early April.
 The MSLP is designed to support small and medium sized businesses that are unable to access the PPP or require additional support beyond the PPP.
 Unlike in the PPP, these loans are not forgivable.
 It has three components: Main Street New Loan Facility, Main Street Expanded Loan Facility, and the Main Street Priority Loan Facility.

 Businesses that were established prior to March 13th, 2020, based in the U.S. or have majority of employees based in the U.S., and have no more than 15,000 employees or had no more than $5 billion in revenue in 2019 are eligible.
 Businesses cannot have also received support under the air travel, air cargo carriers, or national security loan program.

 The loans under each of the facilities provide similar terms; the differences between them relate primarily to the maximum amounts that can be borrowed.
 Borrowers can only participate in one of the facilities.

 In July 2020, the Main Street Lending Program was expanded to nonprofits, including hospitals, schools, and social service organizations.
 Borrowers were required to have at least 10 employees and endowments of no more than $3 billion, among other conditions.
 The loans were for five years, but payment of principal is deferred for the first two years.

 The nonprofit addition lapsed with the rest of the Main Street program on December 31st, as per the CARES Act stipulations.